LachPawel/Eidolon/README.md

     - Initialize a basic Express server.
     - Create an endpoint to fetch articles.

-- Chapter 1: Implementing Article Management
+- Chapter 1: The Foundation - Implementing Basic Article Management
     - Add CRUD operations for articles.
     - Introduce data validation for article fields.
     - Store articles in a JSON file.